Skip to main content

 Before shopping, define your requirements clearly:

-• Part geometry: Flat surfaces → reciprocating or Blanchard grinder.
-Round parts → cylindrical or centerless grinder.
+• Part geometry: Flat surfaces → reciprocating or Blanchard.
+Round parts → cylindrical or centerless.

-• Volume: Low-volume/prototype → manual or semi-automatic.
+• Volume: Low/prototype → manual or semi-automatic.
 Production → hydraulic automatic or CNC.

-• Finish requirements: Mirror finish → reciprocating grinder with fine wheel.
-Functional flat → Blanchard grinder.
+• Finish: Mirror finish → reciprocating with fine wheel.
+Functional flat → Blanchard.

-• Part size: This determines table size, swing capacity, and between-centers distance.
+• Part size: Determines table size, swing capacity, and between-centers distance.

 • Tolerances: Tight tolerances (<0.0005") require precision machines from premium brands in good condition.